Proven-Paradox/shaper-system/Handbook.md

 # Chapter 11: Health, Injury, Death, and Recovery
 In the course of your group’s story, the players will face adversity.
 They will endure pain.
 Flesh fails, bones break, and blood flows.
 This is a part of adventuring, and all adventures make their own peace with this reality in time.
 This section of the rule book will describe the rules that govern this grim part of the hero’s journey.

-## What are HP?
+## HP
 HP (hit points or health points, both work) are an abstract representation of a character’s health.
-While the character still has HP, they can still press on.
+While the character still has HP, they can press on.
 At a glance this could just be how much punishment the character can endure, but one could take it farther than that.
-Endurance, pain tolerance, mental fortitude, and dumb luck can all be part of a character’s HP maximum.
+Endurance, pain tolerance, mental fortitude, and dumb luck can all be part of a character’s HP.

-### What does it mean to lose HP?
+### Losing HP
 Losing HP does not necessarily mean being struck by a weapon or attack.
 Remember, HP are abstract.
 Losing HP can be represented by narrowly avoiding a brutal attack (and thus using up one’s luck).
 It could be parrying a heavy blow, but suffering significant pain in one’s arm from the effort (testing one’s pain tolerance).
 It could be expending internal energy to throw an arcane shield up to deflect a spell (draining one’s endurance).
 And, maybe in the end, it could be getting a knife in the back.
 One should take getting hit as an opportunity for creativity, just like dealing a hit.

-## What types of damage are there?
+## Damage Types
 Broadly speaking, there are eight types of damage.
 Some beings may be vulnerable to some types, resistant or even immune to others.
 Ideally a party has a variety of damage types to work with with and can adjust to the enemy’s makeup as you go.
 Players are unlikely to know what types of damages work well upon first encountering a creature.
 They can use Scan Abilities to determine their targets’ elemental properties or try experimenting.
 Some things are reasonable to guess; an ice monster probably doesn’t like fire and doesn’t mind ice for example.

 The damage types are as follows: